ariesmcrae/CloudEskwela/VideoServiceNoPersistence/README.md

 # Video Service

-## How to run

-__You do not use "jettyRun" to launch this application.
-Please read these instructions__

 ###To run the application:
-Right-click on the Application class in the com.ariesmcrae.videoservice package, Run As->Java Application
+From command prompt: ./gradlew run or gradlew.bat run From Eclipse: Right-click on the Application class in the com.ariesmcrae.videoservice package, Run As->Java Application

 ###To stop the application:
+* From command prompt: CTRL + C
-Open the Eclipse Debug Perspective (Window->Open Perspective->Debug), right-click on the application in the "Debug" view (if it isn't open, Window->Show View->Debug) and select Terminate
+* From Eclipse: Open the Eclipse Debug Perspective (Window->Open Perspective->Debug), right-click on the application in the "Debug" view (if it isn't open, Window->Show View->Debug) and select Terminate

+### Unit Test
+* From command prompt: ./gradlew build or gradlew.bat build
+* From Eclipse: VideoServiceControllerTest->Run As->JUnit Test to launch the test.
+Eclipse will report which tests pass or fail.

-## Overview
+### Overview
 * Application for uploading video to a cloud service.
 * Manages video's metadata.

-## Instructions
+### Instructions
 GET /video
    - Returns the list of videos that have been added to the server as JSON.
 The list of videos (for now) is not